MicrosoftDocs/PowerShell-Docs/gallery/how-to/publishing-packages/publishing-a-package.md

 Examples would be:

-* `Publish-Module -Path ".\MyModule" -RequiredVersion "0.0.1" -NugetAPIKey "GUID" -Whatif -Verbose`
+* `Publish-Module -Path ".\MyModule" -NugetAPIKey "GUID" -Whatif -Verbose`
 * `Publish-Script -Path ".\MyScriptFile.PS1" -NugetAPIKey "GUID" -Whatif -Verbose`

 Review the output carefully, and if you see no errors or warnings, repeat the command without -Whatif.